AI For DUI Arrest Calls

 Each guide gives operators practical depth around staffing, call handling, conversion, and operational efficiency.

-A DUI arrest call plan for after hours intake and staff review
+A DUI arrest call path for after hours intake and staff review

 DUI arrest callers often need help at night, before court dates, or while a family member is trying to understand the next step.
 The first answer should capture facts, stay inside legal guardrails, and create a staff review path.